saltcute/kasumi-doc/introduction/getting-started.md

 ::: warning Disable SN Order Check?

 Disabling sn order check is recommend against by KOOK.
 However, it is proven to cause problems in real situation to enable it.
-Some frameworks like khl.py decided to not follow the order, while some like KookBC decides to strictly do.
+Some frameworks like `khl.py` decided to not follow the order, while some like `KookBC` decides to strictly do.
 You can compare the two options and decide for yourself.

-The default value in Kasumi.js is false--Enabling sn order check.
+The default value in Kasumi.js is `false`--Enabling sn order check.

 :::